 Customer success is a completely new department.
 They are responsible for several things like churn reduction, renewal, upsell, etc. The customer success department has its own metrics like MRR, churn rate, etc.

-They use customer success platforms like CustomerSuccessBox to get a detailed view of each of the customers, what the health of the customers are which helps them decide which customer should be focussed at what time.
+They use customer success platforms like CustomerSuccessBox to get a detailed view of each of the customers, and what the health of the customers is which helps them decide which customer should be focussed at what time.